Covariant formulation of the Berry connection in non-Hermitian systems: Berry curvature

 with $\tilde{\mathbb{A}}$ given in \eqref{Atilde}.
 Importantly, the affine curvature $\tilde F$ represents the genuine gauge-covariant curvature of the eigenbundle associated with norm-preserving state vectors under frame transformations.

-Because the affine gauge potential and the associated field strength defined in Eqs.~(\ref{Atilde}) and (\ref{Ftilde}), respectively, are uniquely defined, the corresponding topological invariants, such as Chern numbers, are likewise uniquely defined.
-This is in contrast to four different definitions of the Chern numbers for Abelian eigenbundles discussed in Ref.~\cite{Shen2018}, which nevertheless give the same topological invariant.
-Furthermore, all contributions involving the affine distortion $\Xi$ in \eqref{Ftilde} are either zero or enter the Chern integrals as globally exact differential forms and therefore automatically vanish, since the distortion tensor solely stems from the curvature-free connections $(\Gamma,\Gamma')$ in \eqref{D}~\cite{Note1b}.
+Because both the CBC and curvature defined in Eqs.~(\ref{Atilde}) and (\ref{Ftilde}) are uniquely specified, the corresponding topological invariants, such as Chern numbers, are likewise uniquely defined.
+This contrasts with the four definitions of Chern numbers for Abelian eigenbundles discussed in Ref.~\cite{Shen2018}, which, although distinct, yield the same invariant.
+Within the covariant framework, however, the resulting topology of the physical (norm-preserving) eigenbundle may differ from the conventional biorthogonal one~\cite{Shen2018}, since in the latter, the non-Hermitian curvature can arise purely from the metric rather than from intrinsic geometry of the eigenspace (see Sec.~\ref{Examples}), and therefore can be fictitious.
+Notably, all contributions involving the affine term $\Xi$ in \eqref{Ftilde} are topologically trivial: they either vanish or reduce to exact differential forms, since they are generated pure gauge terms, and therefore do not contribute to Chern integrals over closed manifolds.